TonyH0401/crewai-mysql-gen-cli/README.md

 Order from newest to oldest.

+### 02/10/2024

+- Add feature: MySQL explainer
+- Edit feature: MYSQL explainer's prompt clean up

-### 07/08/2024
+### 14/09/2024

-- Create `mysql_gen_v02`.
+- Initialize: README documentation
+- Add feature: read database schemas from file
+- Add feature: convert database schemas to JSON format (using hand code)
+- Edit feature: convert database schemas to JSON format using AI
+- Add feature: convert JSON format database schemas to markdown JSON format
+- Add feature: MySQL generation
-- Change prompts, add MySQL files.
+- Edit feature: MySQL generation's prompt edit
+- Edit feature: MySQL generation's prompt clean up

+### 13/09/2024

+- Initialize: database utils
+- Testing: `raw` vs `raw_output`
+- Testing: modular design with CrewAI
+- Testing: using `raw_output` with modular design

-### 06/08/2024
+### 12/09/2024

-- Push old prompts, link can be found [here](https://github.com/TonyH0401/langchain-groq-mysql-query-gen-cli/tree/5cfaf064e1bd35802900da10ff3997c22b2af424).

-CrewAI is built upon LangChain, so CrewAI can use LangChain functions and tools (some of it).
+- CrewAI is built upon LangChain, so CrewAI can use LangChain functions and tools (at least some of it).

 This a MySQL Generator using CrewAI and Groq, it is also a CrewAI guide for beginner.